Caring For and Charging Your Leisure Battery

 Only use de-ionise or distilled water for topping up

-Don't allow the tops of the plates to become dry; because this will cause damage.
+Don't allow the tops of the plates to become dry; this will cause damage.
 When low, add only enough water to cover the exposed plates before charging.
 Always fill to the correct level after you have finished charging your battery.
 On no account should sulphuric acid be used for topping up, as this will upset the battery's chemistry and accelerate corrosion.

 A multi-stage charger in action